supakeen/supakeen.com-notes-source/concepts.rst

 alphabet but it's not in Chinese or Russian, so you can see where this can go wrong easily).

-The most common encoding for characters and letters right now is UTF-8_ and it's the only one you should use.
+A common encoding for characters and letters right now is UTF-8_ and it's the only one you should use.
 In UTF-8 not all characters map onto a single number.
 Sometimes up to four numbers need to be used to represent a character.

 This allows it to represent all of Unicode_ which is a collection of many characters, letters, and icons from around the world.
 Unicode is confusing